rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Using your experience to get a win with least effort

-- If you have good experience on a workstream or domain (eg: Data Engineering in Azure), then a certification in it will be easier to get while gaining a new entry on your resume.
+- If you have good experience on a workstream (eg: Data Engineering in Azure), then a certification in it will be easier to get while gaining a new entry on your resume.
 - Eg: I now have some experience working on the data related tools in Azure (eg: Data Factory) which is why I plan to give the Azure Data Engineer exam soon.

 ### Getting hands on in some cases